jmarcecuevas/ZombieAttack/README.md

 ##What is it?
 **ZombieAttack** is a not finished game project.
 It's a game designed to allow you to communicate with nearby people within a radius defined for you in the Settings screen.
 So, you can say It's a based user location game.
 You can see your real location and the real nearby user's location on an interactive map.
-So, if you device position or the nearby users position changes, you will see the "avatars" -which represents the players- moving across the screen.
+So, if your device position or the nearby users position changes, you will see the "avatars" -which represents the players- moving across the screen.
 The idea, behind this, is that you can easily find people who are insterested in to play the game and challenges them to a duel.